listx/listx_blog/post/2014-09-05-rpn-calculator.md

 I much prefer the Haskell version.

-The separation of concerns is a big win --- we can easily create helper functions like `mkTerm` and `reduce` because of Haskell's purity[^purity].
+The separation of concerns is a big win --- we can easily create helper functions like `mkTerm` and `evalTerms` because of Haskell's purity[^purity].
 Haskell embraces the use of algebraic data types (i.e., `Term` here), and perhaps this preference lends itself to the use of helper functions that convert things from one type to another.
 Ruby does not have types, at least in the sense of Haskell types, so to artificially create such concepts and to implement them would be difficult.[^ruby-type]
-I mean, I really want to write equivalent `mkTerm` and `reduce` methods in Ruby, but my beginner skills prevent me from doing it in a simple, straightforward way.
+I mean, I really want to write equivalent `mkTerm` and `evalTerms` methods in Ruby, but my beginner skills prevent me from doing it in a simple, straightforward way.
 I know enough about coding to abandon "solutions" that require circuitous, complex design.

 I also like how all the functions are pure and thus easy to reason about with the type signatures.